 - Quadrant x > 0 , y < 0 or (+,-)

-One Dimensional Cartesian Plane
+One Dimensional Plane

 For the Cartesian coordinate system in one dimension, draw a straight line and choose a point O as the origin in the middle of the line.
 The line segment, which is in the right of the origin O is positive, whereas the line segment in the left of the origin is negative.
 So give the sign as ‘+’ and ‘-’ to any point as we locate it on the number line.
-The line, which is chosen for locating the points in one dimension, is called the number line.
+The line, which is chosen for determining the points in one dimension, is called the number line.

-Three Dimensional Cartesian Plane
+Three Dimensional Plane

 The 3D Cartesian plane has one more axis perpendicular to the normal Cartesian plane.
 For the XY plane, there is an axis Z which is perpendicular to the XY plane.
 Any point lying on this plane is defined by the set of three points (x, y, z).
-Here, x defines the position along the X-axis, y defines the position along the Y-axis, and z defines the position along the Z-axis.
+Here, x represents the position along the X-axis, y defines the position along the Y-axis, and z denotes the position along the Z-axis.
 The given graph shows the 3D Cartesian plane with three axes X, Y, and Z.

 Cartesian Representation of Complex Numbers